ThomasCouppey/tomoBIMMS/README.md

 # tomoBIMMS
-*Python librairy for controling [BIMMS](https://www.hardware-x.com/article/S2468-0672(22)00132-8/fulltext)* connected to a switch board.
+*Python librairy for controling [BIMMS](https://www.hardware-x.com/article/S2468-0672(22)00132-8/fulltext) connected to a switch board.*

+THIS IS ONLY A BETA VERSION FOR NOW

 # Requirements